Zipdox2/mkp224o/README.md

 * How long is it going to take?

-  Because of probablistic nature of brute force key generation, and varience of hardware it's going to run on, it's hard to make promisses about how long it's going to take, especially when most users want just a few keys.
+  Because of the probablistic nature of brute force key generation, and varience of hardware it's going to run on, it's hard to make promises about how long it's going to take, especially when most users want just a few keys.